 The National Television Standards Committee, or NTSC, created its own color standard in the hope that it would become the standard for all newly produced televisions.
 Largely similar to Adobe RGB, the NTSC color standard differed slightly when it comes to the production of red and blue colors.
 Although it has yet to become the televisual standard, the NTSC color standard has found its niche in monitors meant for professional-level video and photographic editing.

 Just as with the NTSC, the EBU, or the European Broadcasting Union, sought to implement its own color standard.
 Traditionally, the EBU color standard has been focused on the photography, video editing, and graphic design fields.
-With the advent of wider color gamuts and ultra high definition resolutions, including 4K, the EBU color standard begun to be placed outside of its niche, and into more common consumer-level products.
+With the advent of wider color gamuts and ultra high definition resolutions, including 4K, the EBU color standard began to be placed outside of its niche, and into more common consumer-level products.

 Wide Gamut and Color Possibilities

 As was previously stated, the range of a color gamut is determined by its placement on the X and Z axes.
 Until recently, those data points didn’t change too widely, regardless of the color standard in use.
-This was primarily due to the technological limitation present at the times of their creation.
+This was primarily due to the technological limitation present at the time of their creation.

 Today, with the presence of OLED technology, the limits on color gamut are no more, thus leading to the creation of wide color gamuts.
-Unlike their non-wide counterparts, which produces colors based on mixtures of others, wide gamuts are capable of producing pure, native colors.
+Unlike their non-wide counterparts, which produce colors based on mixtures of others, wide gamuts are capable of producing pure, native colors.

 The implications of this recent developmental possibly are, frankly, astounding.
 From more accurate printing to the potential production of even the most difficult of colors, the sky’s now the limit.